 So now that we know basic LMS features, the team required to create the system, and other details, how much time is actually needed to develop a working platform?

-According to the breakdown above, the basic platform development will take around 1000-1500 hours.
+According to the breakdown above, the basic learning management system development will take around 1000-1500 hours.

-To calculate the approximate cost, let’s multiply the number of hours by an hourly rate of $35:
+To calculate the approximate LMS development cost, let’s multiply the number of hours by an hourly rate of $35:

 How Piogroup can help